Would you like Claudia to manage your liability concerns?

 Conclusion

 The decision to settle any claim is never a decision made lightly.
-Only after careful consideration of all factors involved does the carrier agree to pay.
-If an appraiser has questions about settlement and why a case would or would not be settled, he or she needs to raise those questions with defense counsel.
+Only after careful consideration of all factors involved does the carrier ever agree to pay.
+If an appraiser has questions about settlement and why a case would or would not be settled he or she needs to raise those questions with defense counsel and/or with the insurer.